 I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

-Today, I am going to share the best websites to create, host, market and sell your online training courses.
-Some of them also support online coaching which means you can earn money by coaching your students online one-to-one or one-to-many even if you don't have online courses but have passion for teaching.
+Today, I am going to share the best online paltforms to create, host, market, and sell your online training courses.
+Some of them also support online coaching which means you can earn money by coaching your students online one-to-one or one-to-many even if you don't have online courses but have a passion for teaching.

 Online teaching is becoming bigger and bigger with so many bloggers, professionals, programmers are creating online courses and making good money.